English

 The NATO powers are no allies of the Ugandan masses.
 They are not defending human rights, but positioning themselves in case they need to shift support away from the hated Museveni and his son.
 They are currently backing a genocide against Palestinians in Gaza, bound up with plans for a new military carve-up of the world and its resources, centred on advanced preparations for war with Russia, Iran, and China.
 In Eastern Europe, they are arming the far-right Kiev regime in Ukraine against Russia that could result in a nuclear catastrophe.

 Uganda and Kenya are being drawn into the sharpening geopolitical conflicts between US and China.
-The ruling elites in Uganda, whether Museveni or Wine, are incapable of addressing any of the basic social and democratic issues confronting the working class and rural poor.
+The ruling elites in Uganda, whether led by Museveni or Wine, are incapable of addressing any of the basic social and democratic issues confronting the working class and rural poor.

 Only an independent political movement of the Ugandan working class, rallying the rural toilers, to overthrow bourgeois rule and establish a government of workers and rural masses committed to socialist policies, can resolve burning social problems.
 This is an inseparable part of the broader struggle for socialism across Africa and internationally, and the building of a Ugandan section of the International Committee of the Fourth International.